・日期｜2021.12.14 – 2022.01.09

 藝術家歷經一年的交流，通過遠端協作方式，讓分散於不同城市的創作者們共同執行，於過程中以模組化元件來串連開源環境感測網絡，利用數位構築技術開發裝置原型，並於雙邊舉辦階段性的公眾活動—墨西哥dériveLAB發起PIP Ciudad Futuro計畫，在城市中搭建具未來性的巨大環境監測結構;因地制宜的台灣裝置設計，則是一系列可於城市中移動的設備，仰賴作為操作者的觀眾以身體介入來反映周遭環境擾動，感測生活中可見/不可見的層次，，以此模糊觀眾與創作者的界線，描繪出兩者協作的輪廓。

-Zone Sound Creative has partnered together with the multidisciplinary laboratory dériveLAB and culture space BEMA from Mexico to form an international collaboration.
-Artists from Taiwan and Latin America with backgrounds exploring the connections between art and technology were invited to respond to the notion of “Environmental Sensory” by drawing from the perspective of their own individual art practices.
+‘Plastic Soup- Invisible Matters’ is a research-based project organized by Zone Sound Creative in partnership with multidisciplinary laboratory dériveLAB and culture space BEMA from Mexico.
+This international collaboration brought together artists from Taiwan and Latin America with backgrounds exploring the connections between art and technology.
+These artists were invited to respond to the concept of “Environmental Sensory” through their art practices, considering the entanglement of human and nonhuman elements in the environment.

 Weather is an integral part of the atmospheric envelope that sustains our lives by providing the necessary conditions for survival.
 However, the magnitude of “climate change” is so overwhelming that it evokes feelings of anxiety and helplessness, which Donna Haraway describes as “indecisive agitation.”
 In light of this obstinate fact, we propose examining meteorology as an instrument for participatory art that can produce a dialogue through material artifacts and concepts.